 The “Disqus Settings” tab in the top right corner brings you to the default Disqus settings.
 I go over them in my Disqus post, but here’s a basic overview.

 The Appearance section allows you to specify where comments should show up, either on all blog posts or only on posts with closed comments.
 The Sync section lets you turn off the automatic syncing the plugin provides.
-By default, Disqus comments will be loaded in to your WordPress database and vise versa, but you can turn this off here.
+By default, Disqus comments will be loaded to your WordPress database and vice versa, but you can turn this off here.
 The “Disable server-side rendering of comments” means that comments will no longer be search friendly and only should be used if you absolutely are having problems with it.

 The Import and Export section allows you to manually sync Disqus and WordPress, which you should do if you see that this is not happening automatically.
 And if all else fails, you can use the Reset button to reset your settings.

 Beyond that, the plugin is doing a bit in the background.
 It is, for instance, making sure that WordPress comments and Disqus comments stay in sync, routinely pulling comments in both directions.
 It also ensures that your comments are search engine friendly, and can be seen by search engines crawling the site.